A tutorial on braces for patients with dropfoot

 This type of AFO uses a natural flex built into the material of the AFO to provide assist in dorsiflexion.
 These devices are often made of carbon graphite materials.
 We have used many of these prefabricated AFOs lately as they provide good control with very little weight.
 Depending on the degree of dropfoot, we choose one of three different models:

-Buy our Recommended Dropfoot Brace Here or Click on one of the pictures above
+Buy our Recommended Dropfoot Brace Here or Click on one of the pictures below.

-If you cannot visit a doctor to prescribe an AFO for you, we have two AFOs that you can purchase directly that we recommend for people with mild to moderate dropfoot.
+If you cannot visit a doctor to prescribe a dropfoot AFO for you, we have AFOs that you can purchase directly that we recommend for people with mild to moderate dropfoot.

 Our first recommended dropfoot AFO is this Ossur Leaf Spring AFO .
 The Ossur Leaf Spring AFO is a low profile, polypropylene ankle-foot-orthoses, designed to support drop foot.
 Its new low profile, energy return design makes it more flexible, efficient, and comfortable than traditional models.
 Lightweight polypropylene and the absence of a heel section makes the Ossur Leaf Spring AFO comfortable to wear, and provides an excellent fit in most men’s and women’s shoes.
 Costing less than $80, this is the best value we have found in dropfoot AFOs.

 Both of these AFOs provide similar support.
-The primary difference is that the Leaf Spring is slightly bulkier and less expensive (under $80) and the AFO Light is less bulky and more expensive ($278).
-Best results from both devices will be achieved when used with the items below:
+The primary difference is that the Leaf Spring is slightly bulkier and less expensive (under $80) and the AFO Light is less bulky and more expensive ($295).

 Best results will be achieved when a stable custom or prefabricated orthotic is worn on top of the foot plate of the AFO.
 If you do not have custom foot orthotics, we recommend that you use the PowerStep Medical Grade Orthotic.
 This is the best OTC arch support we have found.
 First place the AFO in your shoe.
 Then place this arch support on top of the foot plate of the AFO.